 KPSAHS maintains student transcripts, certificates, and student contact information permanently.
-Other components of the students' academic record, including (but not limited to) evidence of prior educational attainment, transfer credit, admissions documents, refund calculations, advisory notices, and/or complaints are retained for a minimum of eight years after the date of graduation (or expected graduation).
+Other components of the students' academic record, including evidence of prior educational attainment, transfer credit, admissions documents, refund calculations, advisory notices, and/or complaints are retained for a minimum of eight years after the date of graduation (or expected graduation).